DataDog/documentation/content/graphing/infrastructure/_index.md

 You can programmatically access host information and get the insights you need, one example is this python script that prints the list of hosts:

-* for which Datadog receives AWS EC2 information from Cloudwatch, through Datadog-AWS integration.
+* for which Datadog receives AWS EC2 information from Cloudwatch, through the Datadog-AWS integration.
 * but that don't have the Agent installed.

 {{< img src="graphing/infrastructure/index/ec2_instances_without_dd_agent.png" alt="ec2_instances_without_dd_agent" responsive="true" style="width:90%;">}}